Guitar Hero: Series expansions

-A sequel, DJ Hero 2, was officially announced in June 2010 for release in the last quarter of 2010, featuring more than 70 mashups from over 85 artists.
+A sequel to DJ Hero, DJ Hero 2, was officially announced in June 2010 for release in the last quarter of 2010, featuring more than 70 mashups from over 85 artists.
 The game includes several new gameplay modes, including an "Empire" career mode, head-to-head DJ battles, social multiplayer modes, and a jump-in and out Party Play mode similar to Guitar Hero 5.
 The game also includes more vocal options for singing and rapping to songs, and a freestyle mode for players.

 Portable versions

 Guitar Hero: On Tour was released on the Nintendo DS hand-held system on June 22, 2008.
 The game includes a peripheral, dubbed the "Guitar Grip", a rectangular device that fits into the second slot of the Nintendo DS or DS Lite.
 The peripheral only features the first four fret buttons and a strap so the Nintendo DS can be held sideways comfortably for play.
 The game also includes a guitar pick shaped stylus for use with strumming in the game, which players move across the touchscreen.
 Guitar Hero: On Tour was developed by Vicarious Visions, who also ported the Guitar Hero games to Nintendo's Wii console.

 A sequel, Guitar Hero On Tour: Decades, was released in November 2008, featuring music spanning four decades.
 A third title in the series, Guitar Hero On Tour: Modern Hits, was announced following various rumors of its existence, and was released in June 2009, featuring songs recorded since the year 2000.
 Both games use the "Guitar Grip" controller, and allow two players to compete against each other using any version of the On Tour series, with songs being shared between versions.

 Band Hero was also ported to the Nintendo DS by Vicarious Visions, expanding the play to include vocals (through the DS microphone) and drumming.
 The drumming uses a special "drum skin" adapter designed for the Nintendo DS Lite to map the unit's face buttons to four drum pads.
 However, the peripheral is not compatible with the original Nintendo DS model or the Nintendo DSi.
 However, since the drum skin is not electronic but a rubber cover switch that duplicates certain buttons on the DS Lite, a player can simply press the buttons in time to play the drums.
 The game includes four-player local wireless play in a similar manner as Guitar Hero 5 allowing any combination of instruments to be used.
 The game has a set of 30 songs; some are from Band Hero and others are from several Guitar Hero games' set lists.

 Guitar Hero: On Tour does not work on the Nintendo DSi and Nintendo 3DS because unlike the Nintendo DS, they do not have Game Boy Advance slots.
 Band Hero is limited to vocals and drums on the two consoles for the same reason.